banzaicloud/istio-external-demo/README.md

    backyards uninstall -a
    ```

-> If you want to know more about Backyards, check out the [docs](https://banzaicloud.com/docs/backyards), our [blogs](https://banzaicloud.com/tags/backyards/), join the [backyards channel](https://community-banzaicloud.slack.com/archives/CNY0JRMEC) on our Slack or visit the [Backyards product page](https://banzaicloud.com/products/backyards/)!
+> If you want to know more about Backyards, check out the [docs](https://banzaicloud.com/docs/backyards/), our [blogs](https://banzaicloud.com/tags/backyards/), join the [backyards channel](https://community-banzaicloud.slack.com/archives/CNY0JRMEC) on our Slack, or visit the [Backyards product page](https://banzaicloud.com/products/backyards/)!